Repped-School/user-profiles-template/README.md

 - [Phase 4: Filtering by Country and Name](#phase-4-filtering-by-country-and-name)

 > **NOTE**: Each phase builds on the previous one.
 Start with Phase 1 and progress sequentially.
+>
+> Each phase is carefully broken down to support beginner developers in learning React.
+Please proceed phase-by-phase, completing each ticket collaboratively for best learning outcomes.

 ---